itahtine/DipoleFluxTransport/README.md

 `DFTExamplesTimeit.m`: Code used to produce the results shown in Table 1 of the paper.

-`DFTSingleMap.m`: Runs DFT for a single map or a set of active regions using a precomputed propagator matrix, producing time series of dipole vectors.
+`DFTSingleMap.m`: Runs DFT independently for a single or multiple maps of active regions.

-`DFTSim.m`: Runs DFT for multiple active regions emerging at arbitrary times
+`DFTSim.m`: Runs DFT for multiple active regions emerging at arbitrary times and calculates their total dipole vector.

 `Calc3DVectorSum.m`: Computes the 3‑component solar dipole vector from a stack of synoptic magnetograms using the vector sum method of Tähtinen et al. (2024,2026)